 - Who will be affected by any effort to re-design social change systems?
-What would it take to involve them in any actions taken (vs. taking actions on their behalf)? - What would GOOD look like for each and every system that social good organizations rely upon - the individual structures AND the system as a whole? - What supports would reflect the desired end results of social change, creating that future by BEING it, in every way possible?
+What would it take for them to determine what actions are taken (vs. taking actions on their behalf)? - What would GOOD look like for each and every system that social good organizations rely upon - the individual structures AND the system as a whole? - What supports would reflect the desired end results of social change, creating that future by BEING it, in every way possible?